ElementAstro/atom-docs/src/content/docs/en/io/async_compress.md

 ---
-title: Asynchronous Compression and Decompression Library Documentation
+title: Asynchronous Compression and Decompression
-description: Detailed documentation for the asynchronous compression and decompression library, including classes for compressing and decompressing files and directories, ZIP file operations, and usage examples.
+description: Detailed for the asynchronous compression and decompression library, including classes for compressing and decompressing files and directories, ZIP file operations, and usage examples.
 ---

-# Asynchronous Compression and Decompression Library Documentation

 ## Table of Contents